 What is Organizational Culture?

 A healthy organizational culture helps in laying the groundwork to create and maintain a vibrant, collaborative, supportive work environment.
-It will help to engage employees and create a positive work environment.
+A healthy organizational culture will help to engage employees and create a positive work environment.
 But can anyone in your company express the essence of your culture if asked to describe it?
-If not, you will have a harder time knowing what adjustments are needed to build a better culture.
+If not, you will have a harder time knowing what adjustments are needed to build a better work culture.

 Organizational culture is not your mission statement.
 Organizational culture will affect what you do and how you do it, driven by why you do it.
 A positive work culture helps you make better products and provide better services.
 You also help to instill that culture by attracting and retaining top talent.

 In one of my past positions, I saw a drastic change in our culture that affected our team effectiveness and profitability.
 New management and HR personnel brought in a couple of people with average skills and no self-motivation.
 They were to provide sales support in a multi-million dollar sales division.
 Within 6 months the new hires began to change our culture for the worse.

 The division of exceptional talent, motivated, high performers began to suffer greatly.
 Peers had to cover for higher than normal absenteeism.
 Fixing repeat errors and spending time in an effort to mentor these individuals utilized precious time each day.
 Customers saw the decline in service and support and began to warn of potentially looking at competitive suppliers.
 Internal complaints rose to supervisor and upper management levels as moral dipped to never before seen lows.

 Most successful organizations put a high priority on building and maintaining a strong organizational culture.
 They focus on bringing in people with attributes that align with the existing culture.
 These attributes can be unselfishness, being a team player, having a desire to always learn, a problem-solving attitude and a high prioritization to provide strong customer service.